Mirn/rp2040-SFU/README.md

 ## Bootloading process finalization

 Once CMD_FINISH_UPDATE is received:
- - Bootloader computes CRC32 for both slots
+ - Bootloader computes CRC32 for the updated slot
+ - Existing metadata of the untouched slot is preserved
  - Marks valid slot(s)
  - On next reboot selects the newest valid variant
  - Clears hardware state